Soumalya-Sau/Agentic-Support-Knowledge-Base-Hybrid-RAG-/README.md

-# 🤖 Support Knowledge Base Agent (Hybrid RAG System)
+# 🤖 Agentic Support Knowledge Base (Hybrid RAG System)

 An intelligent **Support Knowledge Base Agent** built using a **hybrid Retrieval-Augmented Generation (RAG)** pipeline.
 The system allows users to upload documents (PDFs), retrieve relevant information using **keyword + semantic search**, and generate accurate answers using a **Groq LLM**, with clear source citations.